Orange County Marital Settlement Agreements Lawyer

 Once the marital settlement agreement is signed, it must be filed with the court.
 Thereafter, the agreement becomes a legally enforceable document.
 As a result, if your former spouse violates any of the terms, such as child custody terms or child support payments, you will be able to turn to this document in order to enforce the provisions you agreed to.
 If your former spouse refuses to abide by the terms of the agreement, you will be able to bring legal actions against them.

 Boyd Law | Orange County Marital Settlement Agreements Law

-If you are going through the process of divorce and beginning to think about drafting a marital settlement agreement, contact our Orange County family and divorce lawyers.
+If you are going through the process of divorce and beginning to think about drafting a marital settlement agreement, contact our Orange County family lawyers.
 Our legal team has years of experience in drafting marital settlement agreements and in assisting couples to reach an understanding and agreement on their own.
 Our Child support attorneys in Orange County understand that these agreements are simply the first step in a lengthy divorce agreement and will guide your next motions throughout the process.
 Contact our Orange County office today for your initial free consultation.